conan-io/docs/devtools/build_requires.rst

   includes all the :ref:`dev tools <create_installer_packages>` like CMake, compilers, linkers,...

-Build requirements declared in the recipes can be forced to stay in the host context, this is needed for testing libraries that will be linked to the generated library or other executable we want to deploy to the ``host`` platform, for example:
+Tool requirements declared in the recipes can be forced to stay in the host context, this is needed for testing libraries that will be linked to the generated library or other executable we want to deploy to the ``host`` platform, for example:

 .. code-block:: python